There are only two ways by which you can exponentially boost your organic traffic …

 - What content they feature on that page,

-Of course, to rank a page, you need more than just engaging content.
-Backlinks, domain authority and other elements play an equal role.
-But in this exercise, we’re trying to quickly level the playing field, something that isn’t as easy to do when it comes to boosting linking domains, for example.
+However, in this exercise, we’re trying to quickly level the playing field, something that isn’t as easy to do when it comes to increasing the number of linking domains, for example.

-Step #4.
-And Then, Check What Other Factors Make It Rank So High
+Step #5.
+Check What Other Factors Make It Rank

 When you analyze the backlink profile, you can assess if your competitor engages in any link building strategies to boost their pages in search.
 Or if they simply aim to create the best content in the hope that others will reference it in the search results.